Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Calabi--Yau property and complete immersions

 Condition (a) says that immersions of class $\Fscr$ are sections of a sheaf of immersions.
 Condition (b) is typically fulfilled by the existence of $\Fscr$-immersions $M\to N$ with values in a chart of $N$.
 Condition (c) says that $\Fscr(M,N)$ is closed in the space of all immersions $M\to N$ in the $\Cscr^1$ topology.
 Condition (d) means that the distance between $F$ and $G$ in the $\Cscr^1$ topology on the smaller domain $M_0$ can be estimated by the distance between the two maps in the $\Cscr^0$ topology (i.e., the uniform distance) on the bigger domain $M_1$.
 This is a typical elliptic type estimate which holds whenever our immersions are solutions of some elliptic PDE; in particular, it holds for harmonic and holomorphic maps.

-We have already mentioned the Calabi-Yau problem for minimal surfaces in the introductory section.
-We now introduce the following key condition which lies behind all recently established Calabi-Yau-type theorems in various geometries.
+We have already mentioned the Calabi--Yau problem for minimal surfaces in the introductory section.
+We now introduce the following key condition which lies behind all recently established Calabi--Yau-type theorems in various geometries.